 When it comes to low-risk, nothing screams low-risk more than Treasury securities.
 U.S. Treasuries have stood for decades as a staple of safety and minimal risk in bumpy market conditions.
 Specifically, U.S. Treasuries receive unconditional backing from the U.S. Government, which means that traders/investors receive a guaranteed return of their interest and the principal due, as long as they hold them to maturity.

-The USD/JPY, on the other hand, does not have quite the same level of security and guarantee, but forex market participants consider it a risk-off trade during times of unrest.
+The USD/JPY, on the other hand, does not have quite the same level of security and guarantee, but forex market participants consider it a risk-off trade during the unrest.
 Specifically, traders commonly view this pair as a haven currency and a measure of risk in the trading world.
 Yet despite the struggles and bumps in the Japanese economy in the 21st century, the Yen, for the most part, has remained a haven option for traders/investors, causing it to rise in value.

 Knowing when to flock to safe havens during times of panic and fear could quite literally save trading accounts from implosion.
 When trading in the financial markets, traders must have a plan to protect themselves during turbulent times and know when to execute such plans and move their capital into safe havens, like the ones mentioned above.